mikaelbr/writings/js-syntax-series/function-declarations.md

 test.js:6:3
 ```

 As you see.
-It still has line and column info, but we know with sourcemaps and transpiling, source location isn't always trustworthy.
-With named founctions:
+It still has line and column info, but we know with source-maps and transpiling, source location isn't always trustworthy.
+With named functions:

 ```js
 try {